IevgeniiaAbdulina/FoxFlow-Task-Management-Angular-app/README.md

 - ✅ Firebase - Backend services including Firestore for database, Authentication, and Hosting.
 - ✅ OAuth - Secure authentication for user login.
 - ✅ RxJS - For reactive programming in Angular.
-- ✅ NgRx - State management for Angular applications.
 - ✅ SCSS - stylesheets using the Angular CLI.
 - ✅ Angular Material - For responsive UI design.
 - ✅ Google Fonts & Icons & custom icons.
 - ✅ ESLint, Prettier, Husky, Lint-Staged - Clear coding guidelines for a clean and consistent codebase.
-- ✅ Testing Jasmine/Karma - unit tests for core logic and **E2E** for the main user flow.
+- ✅ Testing Jasmine/Karma - unit tests for core logic.

 <p align="right"><a href="#readme-top">⬆️ back to top</a></p>